Brainchip-Inc/akida_examples/doc/user_guide/akida.rst

 Like many other machine learning frameworks, the core data structures of Akida are layers and models, and users familiar with Keras, Tensorflow or Pytorch should be on familiar grounds.

-The main difference between Akida and other machine learning framework is that instead of modeling traditional artificial neural networks, Akida models aim at representing `Spiking Neural Networks
-<https://en.wikipedia.org/wiki/Spiking_neural_network>`__, i.e. interconnected graphs of neurons
-that *fire* when their potential reaches a predefined *threshold*.
-Also, unlike other frameworks, Akida layers only use integer arithmetics, inputs, outputs and weights.
+The main difference between Akida and other machine learning networks is that inputs and weights are integers and it only performs integer operations, so that it can further reduce the power consumption and memory footprint.
+Since quantization and ReLU activation functions lead to a substantial sparsity, Akida takes advantage of this by implementing operations in biologically inspired event-based calculations.
+However, to simplify the user experience, the model weights and the inputs are represented as integer tensors (Numpy arrays), similar to what you would see in other machine learning frameworks.

 Going from the standard deep learning world to Akida SNN world is done following simple steps: